aswin567/uiUtils/README.md

 # UiUtils Library

-Simple TS library for the utils function commanly used in Ui perspective
+Simple TS library for the utils function commanly used in Ui perspective.

 # Usage